JessicaGreen22/food-sales-location-predictions/README.md

 Recommendations
-Item MRp makes the biggest influence on sales
+Item MRp makes the biggest influence on sales and the visibility for sales.
+Suggestion of targeting the price and visibility to customers.

 Limitations & Next Steps
 Data not needed is included that is irrelevant to sales and can make data more complex than needed.